ZProLegend007/Termchat/README.md

 # Termchat

-Cross-platform Python terminal chat client.
+Cross-platform chat client.
 Tons of fun features, easy to use, and works over https for availability on all networks!
 (Even school!)

 ## Features